FMCalisto/acari-project/README.md

 # acari-project
-Detection and Tracking of Vessels in Oceanographic Airborne Images
+Sexual Selection and Mating in Acari Project